Mikejo5000/vsts-docs-pr/docs/work/backlogs/connect-work-items-to-git-dev-ops.md

 	Branches you create are automatically linked to the work item.

 	> [!NOTE]
 	>You can only create a branch once you've added files to the main branch, which is always named ```master```.
-The system automatically adds a README file to the initial repo created with each new team project.
+The system automatically adds a README file to the initial repo created with each new project.

 2. The system will open to the repository and branch that you just created.